- 1 Best Stainless Steel Microwaves Compared

 WHY IT’S A TOP PICK: A ton of size options and easy cooking buttons make this Danby a winner.

 Switch to a larger version!
-It may not be an all-knowing iChef oven model, but it is a handy bit of customization: keep in mind that extra low price will nearly double as you move on to larger versions.
+It may not be an all-knowing iChef microwave oven model, but it is still one of the best countertop microwaves and it has a handy bit of customization: keep in mind that this is a microwave best for consumers on a budget, and the extra low price will nearly double as you move on to larger versions.
 You have to pay for space!

 #3 Pick GE JVM7195SFSS – Best Over the Range Stainless Steel Microwave